 This is the dream though, right?
 You are young, you do not have any commitments, want to visit new places and as a digital native, you can find ways to make money online.
 With the reduced cost of living abroad, what can go wrong?
 Plus, it’s much more fun than starting a business at home!

-My whole business and blog, obviously, are based on how location independent my businesses are i.e. that I can be anywhere in the world and still make a living.
+My whole business and lots of posts on this blog are based on how location independent my businesses are i.e. that I can be anywhere in the world and still make a living.
 Recently though I have been listening to more business podcasts which extol the virtues of doing just that, working from anywhere, and I’ve found myself thinking: I do that but that’s not how I do it.

 I am a digital nomad, although I hate the term, in that my business does literally fit in my backpack and I can work from a coffee shop, from the back of a motor home or from the other side of the world.
 But I don’t.